KenV99/service.ipcdatastore/_sources/script.module.ipc.txt

 .. warning::

-    Under rare circumstances, if Kodi exits erroneously without getting to line 18, the Kodi process may remain running despite the GUI being gone.
+    Under rare circumstances, if Kodi exits erroneously without calling IPCServer.stop(), the Kodi process may remain running despite the GUI being gone.
 If this occurs, Kodi may not be able to restart until the process is killed manually.

+The manner in which the start() method is implemented allows exception trapping in the manner shown.
+The most common cause of exceptions, if not using a nameserver, is if the port is already in use.
+This raises a socket.error exception.

 Once the server is running, the shared object can be used on the client, again using the default configuration as an example: